As you are reading this post, you probably are in need of compelling content.

 According to Steve Coombes, there are 28 million businesses and around 95 thousand writers of all kinds just in the United States.
 The number includes newspaper journalists and best-selling novel authors.

-It means there is one writer per 290 companies.
+This means there is one writer per 290 companies.

-And we are talking about writers, not copywriters.
+And we are talking about writers, not copywriters

 It’s hard to tell how many copywriters are out there.
 Mostly because the same person usually has multiple accounts on different platforms.

-- On Freelancer, there are 50,784 copywriters as of 16-02-2021.
+• On freelancer.com there are 50,784 copywriters as of 16-02-2021.

-- Upwork has 500 pages with 10 copywriters on each page.
+• Upwork.com there are 500 pages with 10 copywriters on each page.

-What Is a “Good” Copywriter?
+What is a “Good” Copywriter?

-The answer is the quality of their work, the end result, and the amount of work the copywriter puts into creating content. t is said that writing copy takes the same amount of time for good and b… other copywriters.
+It is said that writing copy takes the same amount of time for good and b… other copywriters.
 The writing process is not complicated nor time-consuming.

-It’s the preparation.
+It’s the preparation

 Why?